-In this section, we present experimental results on both synthetic and real world image data.
-The comparative analysis is performed using several classical and state-of-the-art methods, which consists of image gradient based and region based methods.
 In particular, the geodesic model is included as a representative of conventional local edge fitting based method which is based on monotonically expanding or shrinking force.
-The various vector field based models, such as [Li et al(2007)Li, Kao, Gore, and Ding, Jalba et al(2004)Jalba, Wilkinson, and Roerdink, Park and Chung(2002), Zhu et al(2008)Zhu, Zhang, Zeng, and Wang], have very similar convergence and initialization dependence behavior to the GVF or GGVF, since their dominant external forces are static as discussed earlier.
+The various vector field based models, such as [12, 13, 18, 28], have very similar convergence and initialization dependence behavior to the GVF or GGVF, since their dominant external forces are static as discussed earlier.

-Fig. 3 shows comparative results of 2D segmentation on synthetic data.
+Figure 3 shows comparative results of 2D segmentation on synthetic data.
 Even though these images have clear (ideal) boundary and the active contour models are all using level set representation, convergence issues still arise.
 The solution becomes particularly challenging under certain initialization conditions.
-The first two rows in Fig. 3 show comparative recovered shapes for the DVF [Cohen and Cohen(1993)], geodesic, GGVF, GeoGGVF, CVF, and MAC models in columns (b) to (g) respectively.
+The first two rows in Fig. 3 show comparative recovered shapes for the DVF [6], geodesic, GGVF, GeoGGVF, CVF, and MAC models in columns (b) to (g) respectively.
 When the initial contour was placed outside the four discs (first row), only the geodesic snake and MAC could accurately recover them.
 However, in a more arbitrary cross-boundary initialization case (second row), only MAC was successful.
 Next, we consider the recovery of an acute concavity as shown in the third and fourth rows in Fig. 3, again with different initialization conditions.
 For the DVF, GGVF, and GeoGGVF snakes, their stationary vector force fields exhibit stationary and saddle points, e.g. the saddle point at the entrance of the concave shape which prevents the snake converging to the object boundaries.
 Again, given an arbitrary cross-boundary initialization, the geodesic snake suffers severe problems and the constriction on the left side of the concave shape causes difficulties for the CVF active contour.
 MAC was the only active contour model that could successfully recover the shape in both initializations.
 When dealing with complex geometries, such as the swirl shape and the text "PAMI" shown in the last two rows in Fig. 3, MAC was the only model that managed to fully recover the shapes.
 The latter example further illustrates MAC's ability in dealing with multiple objects with complex topology.